MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 As with Alt-Svc {{AltSvc}}, each ALPN protocol identifier is used to identify the application protocol and associated suite of protocols supported by the endpoint (the "protocol suite").
-The presence of an ALPN protocol in the SVCB ALPN set indicates that this service endpoint, described by TargetName and the other parameters (e.g.
+The presence of an ALPN protocol identifier in the SVCB ALPN set indicates that this service endpoint, described by TargetName and the other parameters (e.g.
-"port") offers service with the protocol suite associated with this ALPN protocol.
+"port") offers service with the protocol suite associated with this ALPN identifier.

 Clients filter the set of ALPN identifiers to match the protocol suites they support, and this informs the underlying transport protocol used (such as QUIC-over-UDP or TLS-over-TCP).
-ALPN protocol names that do not uniquely identify a protocol suite (e.g. an Identification Sequence that can be used with both TLS and DTLS) are not compatible with this SvcParamKey and MUST NOT be included in the SVCB ALPN set.
+ALPN protocol identifiers that do not uniquely identify a protocol suite (e.g. an Identification Sequence that can be used with both TLS and DTLS) are not compatible with this SvcParamKey and MUST NOT be included in the SVCB ALPN set.